duscob/sr-index/README.md

   // Loading the full index from a single file. std::string index_file = "/path/to/index/file";
   sdsl::load_from_file(index, index_file);

+  // Loading the full index from individual component files
+  // If you did not store the full index in a single file,
+  // you can use the separated components stores in different files uncommenting the following lines.
+  // std::string data_path = "/path/to/data/file";  // only the data filename is required
+  // auto output_path = std::filesystem::current_path();
+  // sri::Config config(data_path, output_path, sri::SAAlgo::SDSL_SE_SAIS);
+  // index.load(config);

   // Locating occurrences of the given pattern std::vector<std::size_t> result = index.Locate("pattern");